THE NEW KIDS' FOOTBALL

 Funino, a form of play developed by Horst Wein, characterised by two-on-two or three-on-three games on four mini-goals, is a central component of the new child football reform.
 This form of play, which has already been implemented in some regional associations, allows for a significantly higher number of ball contacts and successful experiences for the children.
 Funino not only promotes individual technical development but also the tactical understanding of young players.

-The reformed child football places great emphasis on a tournament mode, which is conducted in the form of afternoon games or festivals.
+The reformed kids' football places great emphasis on a tournament mode, which is conducted in the form of afternoon games or festivals.
 These event formats aim to give children more playtime and the opportunity to play football in a less competitive environment.
-Children's festivals offer a platform where every child, regardless of their abilities, can gain important match practice and celebrate personal successes.
+Funino festivals offer a platform where every child, regardless of their abilities, can gain important match practice and celebrate personal successes.

 Gradual Transition and Coaches' Role